 HandBrake is a free and open-source video converter program runs on Windows, Mac, and Linux.
 It comes with the capability to convert HEVC videos to H.264, MPEG-2, MPEG-4, Thera, VP8 and VP9, and vice versa.

 It is a feature-rich HEVC converter.
 However, the plethora of difficult jargon, out-of-date interface, and limited output container options (MKV, MP4, AVI) are just a few of the things that have led me and many other beginners to oft-favor a certain other HEVC converter.
 Too many redundant steps are required by Handbrake to batch convert HEVC videos, and the extremely unstable performance are also biggies.

-When I converted a 40 seconds HEVC with the bitrate of 4042kb/s, and resolution of 1920x1080p to H.264 MP4 by applying the default setting of HandBrake and VideoProc Converter,
+When I converted a 40-second HEVC with the bitrate of 4042kb/s, and resolution of 1920x1080p to H.264 MP4 by applying the default setting of HandBrake and VideoProc Converter,

 Step 1.
 Launch up HandBrake video converter on your PC or MAC.
 Drag the source HEVC video that you'd like to convert and drop it to this free HEVC to MP4 converter.
-The process is the same if need to convert a video that comes with another format.
+The process is the same if you need to convert a video that comes with another format.
 You can also click on File and then select the original file to load it up to Handbrake.